 text/css is registered for use with CSS by RFC 2318 (March 1998).
 The W3C operates a free CSS validation service for CSS documents.

 In addition to HTML, other markup languages support the use of CSS including XHTML, plain XML, SVG, and XUL.
-CSS is also used in GTK widget toolkit.
+CSS is also used in the GTK widget toolkit.